huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

 * `kube_proxy_mode` - (Optional, String, ForceNew) Service forwarding mode.
 Two modes are available:

   - iptables: Traditional kube-proxy uses iptables rules to implement service load balancing.
 In this mode, too many iptables rules will be generated when many services are deployed.
 In addition, non-incremental updates will cause a latency and even obvious performance issues in the case of heavy service traffic.
   - ipvs: Optimized kube-proxy mode with higher throughput and faster speed.
 This mode supports incremental updates and can keep connections uninterrupted during service updates.
 It is suitable for large-sized clusters.

+* `extend_param` - (Optional, Map, ForceNew) Extended parameter.
+Changing this parameter will create a new cluster resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the cce cluster.
   Changing this creates a new cluster.

 The `masters` block supports:

 * `availability_zone` - (Optional, String, ForceNew) Specifies the availability zone of the master node.
 Changing this creates a new cluster.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: